calvindotsg/financial-modelling/README.md

 ## Overview
 The Stock History Analysis project aims to determine the preferred portfolio composition from constituents within the S&P 500 index.
 This is achieved by analyzing historical stock data using various technical analysis models.
 The project is currently in its initial iteration and is a work in progress.

-## Project Structure
-The project is structured as a Jupyter notebook (`stock-history.ipynb`) containing the necessary code to fetch, process, and analyze stock data.
-The notebook is divided into several cells, each performing specific tasks as part of the overall analysis.

 ### Key Components
 - **Library Imports**: Essential libraries such as `yfinance`, `pandas`, and `json` are imported to handle data retrieval, manipulation, and storage.
 - **Data Retrieval**: The `get_stock_data` function fetches historical stock data for a given ticker and period using the `yfinance` library.